qrqiuren/site-myhdl-dev/ideas/index.md

 title: Ideas
 layout: index
 content:
+    - initial-values
     - myhdl.org
 abstract:
-    The place to develop new
+    The place to develop and
-    ideas and proposals, and to
+    maintain new ideas and proposals.
-    keep them alive.
 ---